KilianKegel/FatherlessAmerica/README.md

 ### The Shrinking American Father

 Prior to fragmenting—breaking into pieces, like Humpty Dumpty-fatherhood in our society spent a long time shrinking.
-Historically, the con traction of fatherhood both preceded and precipitated its disintegration.
+Historically, the contraction of fatherhood both preceded and precipitated its disintegration.
 In this sense, today's fragmentation of fatherhood represents the end point of a long historical process: the steady diminishment of fatherhood as a social role for men.